hrkloeck/MKPLUSATEDGAR/scripts/README.md

-## Submit the script via condor
+## Howto submit script via condor

 Have a look (here)[https://github.com/hrkloeck/MKDCFLOW/tree/main/esched]

-## Scripts
+## Example Scripts

-Run all the scripts in a bash shell
+These scripts are examples howto run singularity and the various software packages These scripts need to be executed in a bash shell

 - 00_RUN_SINGULARITY_SHELL